-Alcohol passes through your milk to your baby, so it's best to avoid drinking alcohol while breastfeeding.
+Alcohol passes through your breast milk to your baby, so the American Academy of Pediatrics (AAP) recommends avoiding drinking alcohol while breastfeeding.

 What You Should Know: